Dr. BrodnerNovember 13, 2018

 Obstructive Sleep Apnea

-Obstructive sleep apnea, or OSA, is a disorder, in which a person’s breathing stops and starts repeatedly during sleep.
+Obstructive sleep apnea, or OSA, is a sleep disorder, in which a person’s breathing stops and starts repeatedly during sleep.
 These periods of lost breath can last for over a minute and can occur hundreds of times each night without the person’s knowledge.
 It is extremely common and tends to show up more in men than in women.

 One of the treatments for OSA is the use of a Continuous Positive Airway Pressure, or CPAP, machine.
 The CPAP machine, which is the most common treatment for sleep apnea, pumps air into a mask that fits over the mouth, nose or both to keep the airways open during sleep.